Rideau Canal: Preparation and maintenance

 The preparation for the Skateway starts as early as mid-October.
 At the end of the boating season, the water is drained at the Ottawa locks near Parliament by Parks Canada.
 Facilities on the ice such as shelters, chalets, and access ramps for vehicles are then installed.
 Next, "beams are placed at the locks, and the water is raised to skating level."
 After this step, the essentials are added such as stairs to access the ice, and hookups for both plumbing and electricity.
 The ice cap that forms as the canal freezes becomes the Rideau Canal Skateway.
 When the canal has built up a sufficient ice thickness, snow is removed from the ice surface and it is flooded in order to make the ice even more thick and smooth.
 Samples of ice are tested for quality and thickness.
 When it is safe to skate on, the Rideau Canal Skateway is opened for the season.

 The Rideau Canal Skateway is maintained by the NCC (National Capital Commission).
 The ice is maintained by crews 24 hours a day, seven days a week.
 The snow and ice shavings are cleared off the surface every day and the ice surface is flooded each night with a "water dispersion machine" (weather permitting) to fill in any cracks caused by the contracting and expanding ice.
 These machines, known as Frosters, were unveiled in 2011 and were created because Zamboni ice resurfacers that are traditionally used in hockey rinks were too small and narrow for the Rideau Canal.
 There are approximately 20 holes along the side of the Skateway that flood the ice surface to make it smoother for skaters.

-Two types of ice can form on the Rideau Canal Skateway, which are "white ice" and "clear ice".
+Two types of ice can form on the Rideau Canal Skateway, which are Rime Ice ("white ice") and "clear ice".
 White ice has a milky appearance with air bubbles, and is formed when snow and water mix and then freeze.
 White ice can also be formed by mechanically flooding the ice surface with water to increase the thickness of the ice cap.
 The other type of ice is called "clear ice", which has a colourless appearance and is formed when ice crystals build up below the frozen surface in cold temperatures.
 If snow accumulates on the ice it can negatively impact the conditions for skating.
 Snow depresses the ice surface and slows down the formation of ice crystals beneath the surface.

 Ice conditions can be classified as very good, good, fair or poor.
 They are updated twice daily by the NCC.
 The ideal ("very good") conditions mean there are "a limited number of pressure cracks", the ice is very hard and durable overall, the ice surface is clean and smooth, there are a "limited number of rough areas", and there is a "very good gliding surface."